Tomiwakukoyi/musica/README.md

 This is a music player web app although its not finished and i've not added some functionalities

+Its just available on desktop for now, no mobile version yet

 Its basically just the UI at this point.
 Im working on another better music app where I'll integrate spotify api to get live music data.